Francesco149/weebp/README.md

 * Enable desktop composition
 * Use visual styles on windows and buttons

+if you don't enable these settings, weebp won't be able to put your animated wallpaper behind the icons. it will still work, but it will cover your desktop icons

 # roadmap
 - initial focus is on the command-line interface just because that's what I would use, but a gui is not hard to implement later on. it's easy to